gauravshrivastava4/tap-fare-service/README.md

 ### 2. **Utilities**

-- **CsvUtils**: Reads tap data from a CSV file and writes processed trip data to another CSV file.
+- **CsvUtils**: Reads tap data from a CSV file, submits them for processing and writes processed trip data to another CSV file.
 - **FareMatrixUtils**: Loads a fare matrix from configuration and ensures symmetric fare calculation between stops.

 ### 3. **Models**